 Since both the ZenWiFi AX and ZenWiFi AC have their hardware — each includes two identical routers — pre-synced, I was expecting the same with the ZenWiFi XD4.
 It only makes sense considering its satellites are not routers.

-A bit of firmware update hiccup
+A firmware update hiccup

 Out of the box, the XD4 uses firmware version 188.8.131.52.386.36914.
 The setup process didn’t prompt me of a new version, nor did the interface subsequently.

 However, as a standard practice, I checked with Asus’s website anyway, found a more updated firmware, version 184.108.40.206.386.37429, and decided to do a manual update.
-It’s interesting, though, according to the Asus’s site, this version is actually the initial firmware release.
+It’s interesting, though, according to Asus’s site, this version is actually the initial firmware release.

 The update went through no problem, but afterward, I noted that the mesh nodes were no longer part of the system, even though the process didn’t cause the router unit to reset.
 Long story short, I ended up having to reset the nodes and add them back again.

 In other words, the firmware update seemed to break the mesh.
 The fact Asus shipped the XD4 with a pre-release version might have been the culprit.
 But we need to wait till a new firmware is available to find out for sure.

 So in all, it took me almost an hour to troubleshoot and get the ZenWiFi AX Mini up and running, much longer than the previous sets.
 The good news is that was the only hiccup I had during the testing.